 Not enjoying your cruise ?
 Provide factual reviews online.
 This helps keep cruise lines accountable for their actions.
 It may not help you, but will help the next potential guest.

 PROFIT: Divide and Conquer: The ship is divided into the fancy Yacht Club (forward and upper decks).
 And the economy class back and lower.
 Expect a poor experience unless you are in the Yacht Club level.

 The ship is beautiful.
 Clearly some thought went into her design, but fails in the upper decks where most people congregate.
 Specifically the sun deck areas, and the buffet.
 Clearly, nobody ran computer flows to see where passengers would be the bottleneck.
 Problems compound, which makes life difficult for the staff.

 Unless you’re on the main promenade, it’s hard to navigate from forward to stern on the ship.
-Luckly, the elevators are plentiful and work well.
+Luckly, the elevators are plentiful.